sid597/Softland/README.md

 want to think and mull over it, add my comments, see if and how my thinking has changed, explore some threads but maybe in my brain, make some connections or maybe not.
 And then see replies to my quoted questions.

+what's the eqivalent of putting pen/pencil in mouth with a mouse? maybe grab a pen leave the mouse/

+Maybe the essence of the system should be how you want to feel while interacting with it and long after the interaction is done.
+Maybe its more about the feelings that the action, how to emulate "pure feelings" in these systems, I mean we should be able to because we can with "art" which in itself is a communication system.

+The system should be viewed as an art one can engage with, I think one strong litmus test would be "have you used it in your dreams?"